ritchiey/rubysync/README.txt

 == FEATURES/PROBLEMS:

-* Add support for running continually
-* Test suites.
-Individual tests work but test suites have trouble ???

 == SYNOPSIS:

-  This sets up the skeleton of a configuration for importing comma delimeted text files into a database.
+  This sets up the skeleton of a configuration for importing comma delimited text files into a database.
 Note, if the application happens to be a Rails app then it can also export changes.